This tutorial is for the latest version 8.2 Beta. Check and download it for free!

 If you want to learn more about XPath, please check the following tutorial:

-5. Extract Data - extract data on the detail pages
+6. Extract data - extract data on the detailed pages

 - Select information on the web page